Baltimore Ravens Linebacker Jaylon Ferguson Dead at 26 - E! Online

 No further details about his death have been shared publicly at this time.
 Ferguson, a Louisiana native, had recently attended the team's minicamp and was gearing up for his fourth season with the Ravens prior to his passing.

-"He was a wonderful young man full of love and life," Ferguson's agent, Safarrah Lawson, shared in a statement to ESPN.
+"He was a wonderful young man full of love and life," Ferguson's agent, Safarrah Lawson, shared in a statement to NBC News.
 "He will be remembered not just as a football player, but as a great father, son, brother and friend.
 The family asks for your continued prayers."

 After news of his death emerged, many fans, friends and fellow athletes took to social media to pay tribute to Ferguson, including his former teammate Robert Griffin III.